Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 - The column names are different from what is expected.
 - The values in a numeric column are not numeric.
 - The values in a boolean colum are not either TRUE, 1, Yes, Y and T; or FALSE, 0, No, N and F (all case-insensitive).
-- There are differences in attributes of replicates of the same condition..
+- There are differences in attributes of replicates of the same condition.
+- The format of the Paint Configuration file is invalid.